 University students experience stress during their academic careers.
 This stress includes academic, social, family, work, and financial pressures.
 Many Holy Family University students experience unique stressors associated with being a commuter student.
 Family demands do not decrease as academic workloads increase, and many students are working long hours to pay to attend school.
 Because they live at home, our students are often still expected to provide assistance there such as babysitting, cooking, cleaning, yard work, etc. Many Holy Family University students are "first-generation" college students.
 Some parents who did not attend college may be unfamiliar with the pressures and responsibilities of academic life.
 Our students can feel overwhelmed by these competing demands for their time, energy and personal resources.

 While most students are able to make this transition to higher education smoothly, others find it particularly challenging to balance the new demands of academic life.
 For some students, the increasing responsibilities may feel overwhelming and uncontrollable and may begin to interfere with academic progress.
-Feelings of isolation, loneliness, helplessness, and hopelessness can disrupt a student's academic progress and increase harmful behaviors such as substance abuse, disordered eating, and attempts at suicide.
+Feelings of isolation, loneliness, helplessness, and hopelessness can disrupt a student's academic progress and increase harmful behaviors such as avoidance of responsibilities, lack of selfcare, risk taking behaviors, and attempts at suicide.

 Faculty/Staff Member: Your Role